czbiohub-sf/dashit/dashit/contrib/score_guides_scripts/README.md

 # DASH analysis
-DASHwrapper.sh illustrates a sample batch workflow for running score_guides to examine if a set of samples would undergo depletion by a given guide set or if a DASHed library contains any remaining material which should have been depleted.
+score_guides_wrapper.sh illustrates a sample batch workflow for running score_guides to examine if a set of samples would undergo depletion by a given guide set or if a DASHed library contains any remaining material which should have been depleted.

-It performs subsampling, filtering, cutting TruSeq adaptors, converting to fasta, and running DASHit score_guides on a directory of fastq.gz files.
+It performs subsampling, converting to fasta, and running DASHit score_guides on a directory of fastq.gz files downloaded from AWS.
 Recommend to run in tmux/screen.

 The wrapper also will format your standard output txt file from score_guides using a Python script.

 ### Installation
-Transfer or copy the score_guides_wrapper.sh and the Python scripts (DASH_csv_format.py and DASH_csv_format_interactive.py) into the directory with the files you wish to perform the analysis on.
+Copy the score_guides_wrapper.sh into the directory with the files you wish to perform the analysis on.

 ### Dependencies
 seqtk, Python (script will import pandas), DASHit